FaithOzoanieke/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

     <script type="text/javascript" src="8-script.js"></script>
   </body>
 </html>
-$ amonkeyprogrammer@ubuntu:~/0x15$

 ```

 ## Say Hello!

-Write a Javascript script that fetches from `https://fourtonfish.com/hellosalut/?lang=fr` and displays the value of `hello` from that fetch in the HTML’s tag `DIV#hello`.
+Write a Javascript script that fetch
 * The translation of “hello” must be display in the HTML tag `DIV#hello`
 * You can’t use `document.querySelector` to select the HTML tag
 * You must use the jQuery API